UWPCE-PythonCert/PythonCertDevel/source/modules/ThreadingMultiprocessing.rst

 Subclassing Thread
 ------------------

-You can adding threading capability to your own classes
+You can add threading capability to your own classes

 Subclass Thread and implement the run method